OpenMC Guide

 OpenMC uses constructive solid geometry (CSG) where you build complex shapes by combining simple surfaces with boolean operations.
 Think of it like building with digital blocks - surfaces divide space into regions, and you select which regions to fill with materials.

-Every surface splits 3D space into two regions: positive (outside) and negative (inside).
-The key insight is learning to combine these regions logically to create the shapes you need.
+Every surface splits 3D space into two half-spaces: positive (outside) and negative (inside).
+Cells are defined by combining these half-spaces with boolean operators.

 import openmc